Where we are

 This section - curated by Andrea Impera and Filippo Fratini on the initiative of ASD Blu Deep Emotions - was created to help increase and feed the knowledge of divers (and not divers) of octopodiform cephalopods present in the Mediterranean Sea, through the publication of documents, workshops and themed events, and the implementation of Citizen Science initiatives.

-Amministratore & Web Master: Luca Serranti
+Administrator & Web Master: Stefano Serranti

-Web Supervisor: Stefano Serranti
+Web Supervisor: Luca Serranti

 The octopus in ancient civilizations